Cyclone1070/docsreader/src/tailwind/markdown/docs/hover-focus-and-other-states.md

 ### [::first-line and ::first-letter](#first-line-and-first-letter)

 Style the first line in a block of content using the `first-line` variant, and the first letter using the `first-letter` variant:

-Well, let me tell you something, funny boy.
-Y'know that little stamp, the one that says "New York Public Library"?
-Well that may not mean anything to you, but that means a lot to me.
-One whole hell of a lot.

-Sure, go ahead, laugh if you want to.
-I've seen your type before: Flashy, making the scene, flaunting convention.
-Yeah, I know what you're thinking.
-What's this guy making such a big stink about old library books?
-Well, let me give you a hint, junior.

 ```
 <div class="text-gray-700">  <p    class="first-letter:float-left first-letter:mr-3 first-letter:text-7xl first-letter:font-bold first-letter:text-gray-900 first-line:tracking-widest first-line:uppercase"  >    Well, let me tell you something, funny boy.
 Y'know that little stamp, the one that says "New York Public Library"?  </p>  <p class="mt-6">Well that may not mean anything to you, but that means a lot to me.
 One whole hell of a lot.</p></div>